Symposium Program

 Meaning-Making and Relational Ethics for Worlds We Create:

-Ethics of Responsiveness and Attentive-receptive Presence
+Ethics of Responsiveness and Attentive-Receptive Presence

 Focus: How do our stories, interpretations, and ethical commitments co-create the worlds we inhabit?
 What becomes possible when we treat meaning as a relational achievement rather than a personal possession?